jletroui/FrcJavaKoans/README.md

 ## And then what?

 After completing the koans, you are ready to learn how to program an actual robot.
 Mykah, from [team 9153 - Bearcat Robotics](https://sites.google.com/lincolnschoolscb.org/9153-bearcat-robotics/home), is maintaining a [wonderful compendium of FRC programming resources](https://docs.google.com/document/d/1jcBLAyJ3iTbsYSnWMVWqHaK8uywGTaTjF98eY_xxpl0/edit#heading=h.21bclvyus8vm) from which you can dig for your next steps.

+Once you understand how to program a simple `TimedRobot`, you can come back here and practice with bonus koans you will find in `src/main/java/bonuses/english`.
+These koan series are independant of each other and can be followed in any order.
+To run them, right click on the one you are interested, for example `src/main/java/bonuses/english/AboutArrays.java` and choose `Run Java` directely on the koans file itself.

 <br/>

 > Experience is the name everyone gives to their mistakes.